OctopusSamples/SpaceCloner/README.md

 Maybe.
 As this is a sample script we may or may not fix it.
 You can submit an issue.
 We will triage it and give you a decision on if it will be fixed.
 You are free to fork this repo and fix the issue yourself.

 ### What won't be fixed
-The following issues we have no intention of every fixing.
+The following issues we know will happen and we have no intention of ever fixing.
 - Failures as a result of cloning from differences in versions, for example `3.17.14` to `2020.2.6`.
-- Certain Excluded Object Types (sensitive variables, targets, workers, etc).
+- Certain Excluded Object Types (sensitive variables, teams, users, etc).
 They were excluded for a specific reason.
 - Bugs from versions `3.x`, or `2018.x`.
 If the script happens to work for those versions, yay, but it is unsupported.

 ### What about feature requests?